Type 86 hand grenade: History

+In July 2022, ARES reported that Type 86P grenades were spotted in Syria, mostly used by pro-opposition groups.

 Design

 Like the Type 82, the Type 86 uses the conventional oval shape and employs a special design which allows discreet and safe user operation.

 The Type 86 may be used as an offensive and defensive weapon and is lighter than its predecessors thanks to its construction with plastic materials.